Default xpose box plot function

 Every xpose plot function has built-in faceting functionalities.
 Faceting arguments

-are passed to the functions facet_wrap_paginate
+are passed to the functions facet_wrap_paginate when the facets

-argument is a character string (e.g. facets = c('SEX', 'MED1')
+argument is a character string (e.g. facets = c('SEX', 'MED1')) or

 All xpose plot functions accept all the arguments for the facet_wrap_paginate

-functions e.g. dv_vs_ipred(xpdb_ex_pk,
+and facet_grid_paginate functions e.g. dv_vs_ipred(xpdb_ex_pk,

-facets = SEX~MED1, ncol = 3, nrow = 3, page = 1, margins = TRUE, labeller = 'label_both')
+facets = SEX~MED1, ncol = 3, nrow = 3, page = 1, margins = TRUE, labeller = 'label_both').

 Faceting options can either be defined in plot functions (e.g. dv_vs_ipred(xpdb_ex_pk,

-<- update_themes(xpdb_ex_pk, xp_theme = list(facets = 'SEX'))
+<- update_themes(xpdb_ex_pk, xp_theme = list(facets = 'SEX'))).
+In the latter example all plots

 generate from this xpdb will automatically be stratified by `SEX`.